series:

 EXPRESSIONS

-When I got glasses (and would actually wear them), I loved looking at people’s faces.
+When I finally got glasses (and actually would wear them), I loved looking at people’s faces.
 And I loved seeing all the range of emotions that I felt projected from them.
 I realized that my own face rarely projected much information.
 I wasn’t used to expressing myself like that.
 I hadn’t mirrored much.